jefftriplett/scripts-to-rule-them-all/README.md

 # Scripts To Rule Them All

-This is a WIP repo to form some opinions on my own version of "[Scripts To Rule Them All][Scripts to Rule Them All]" standard for my projects.
+This is a WIP repo to form some opinions on my own version of the "[Scripts To Rule Them All][Scripts To Rule Them All]" standard for my projects.

 I'm using [just][casey/just] instead of Make or external files because it fits my brain better.
-It also allows me to avoid make vs. gmake differences.
+It also allows me to avoid `make` vs. `gmake` differences.

+When my `just` recipes get too large, I turn them into an external file stored in a `scripts` folder, and I call them from a `just` recipe.
+This can be `scripts/bootstrap.sh` or `scripts/bootstrap.py`, depending on which language the recipe is written in.

 ## Usage
 <!-- [[[cog